 Surprisingly, coding and design is not a skill for many SEO’s – but it SHOULD be.
 As an SEO, you’ll need to be able to quickly scan through back-end and front-end code to identify issues (and not just meta tags).
 Sometimes there’s tricky stuff going on with code that will make search engines want to kill your site, and you’ll be responsible for knowing how to resolve those issues.

 Even though I said that many SEO’s don’t possess a knowledge of coding, there are still a fair amount of those who have a coding and design background (including myself).
 I actually started as a web designer, and the transition from web designer to SEO has been a very natural one once since I started to wonder why the hell my sites weren’t ranking.

-In addition to code, it’s also good to have an understanding of design principles and graphic design.
+In addition to code, if you take a look at the site here, it’s also good to have an understanding of design principles and graphic design.
 If you’ve been in the industry at all, you’ll know that a lot of times a pretty site might sacrifice SEO, while an ugly site may have great SEO.
 I will be your knowledge of good design principles that will keep you team’s designers from committing mortal SEO sins to produce a pretty site with pretty SEO.